 (from The Living Glossary: 'Blight')

 Blights Out is a collective of artists, activists, and architects who seek to demystify and democratize the system of housing development and expose the policies that lead to gentrification.
 We have located the lynchpin of gentrification in laws governing debt and property, racialized boundaries, and wealth stratification.
-Our mission is to generate dialogue, art, and action that challenge inequitable development and gentrification and drive land use policy in New Orleans.
+Our mission is to generate dialogue, art, and action that challenge inequitable development and drive land use policy in New Orleans.

 The Living Glossary project: "Auction"

 DESIGN AS PROTEST

 BLIGHTS OUT FOR PRESIDENT

 BLIGHTS OUT FOR PRESIDENT is a creative campaign that calls for an alternative to top-down electoral politics that center talking heads and vague political jargon over the voices and concerns of everyday people.
 The Blights Out for President election signage campaign hijacks the aesthetics of election propaganda to create a crowd-sourced campaign of yard signs, billboards, and bumper stickers calling for housing justice.

 These yard signs are the culmination of a several months-long process that united a diverse group of New Orleans residents through forums, meetings, and story circles to identify and discuss contemporary roadblocks to visioning and designing the future that we want for our neighborhoods.
 Designs were crafted by participants in collaboration with Young Creative Agency, a local organization that trains and hires high school students in graphic design.